DanPearce/CI_PP3_Battleships/README.md

 - Play a fun and interactive version of Battleships.
 - Easily navigate around the game, with added prompts on how to play.
 - Easily find the rules of the game, especially needed for new users.
-- Try to win agasint the computer!
+- Try to win against the computer!

 ### Owner Goals
 - Provide the user with an interactive game.